Maria Montessori taught us that children learn through their senses, that’s why she designed her materials to be multi-sensory.

 -Mommy’s brownies and freshly-baked bread

--grilled cheese (sometimes with pepperoni & tomato sauce) and egg sandwiches for snacks
+-grilled cheese (sometimes with pepperoni & tomato sauce) and egg

 -tea, cookies, sliced fruits while reading poetry